In the Weeds

 Carolina rigs also work well in weeds, similar to the Texas rig, with a bullet type sinker with a snap swivel tied to the end of your line where you attach a 10″ to 12″ leader with a smaller bass hook; and then thread your plastic bait onto the hook in the same manner as the Texas rig.

 Rigging it this way allows the plastic bait to float up, making it more visible to those fish hugging the bottom.

 To make these baits more weedless, you can peg the bullet weight using a toothpick to keep the weight from sliding and tangling in the weeds.

 Cabbage beds and lily pads are another common weed found in our waters, growing from the bottom up, spreading out along the surface.

-These weeds provide fish with a place to slide underneath, avoiding the sun, find cooler temperatures and because the majority of the weeds are on the surface, they can cruise beneath the weeds waiting for something to drop in for lunch.
+These weeds provide fish with a place to slide underneath, avoiding the sun, finding cooler temperatures, and because the majority of the weeds are on the surface, they can cruise beneath the weeds waiting for something to drop in for lunch.

 Bass know when the bait splashes down and follow it across the weeds, coming up through the weeds to nail your bait.

 Once the water boils around your bait, you’ll need to set the hook hard, as you need to force the fish up to the surface and out of the weeds, skipping it along the top of the weeds to keep it from being hung up.

 With Northland Reed Runner spinnerbaits or their Buzzard buzz baits, the key is to get your bait up on the surface, working in open water and then skipping over and across the weeds.
 When using spinnerbaits, when coming into an open pocket, it’s a good idea to let your bait drop, to helicopter down into the opening.